geoffdavis/geoffdavis.github.io_octopress/source/_posts/2014-08-11-installing-obspy-for-antelope-5-dot-4-on-rhel-slash-centos-6.markdown

 unset bindir
 ```

+There's a couple of things going on in that blob of shell commands that are worth noting.
+First is the usage of the Antelope command `getid`.
+This program allows you to get a bunch of configuration information from Antelope, including the Python version in use.
+Run the command `getid -a` for a list of all of the information that `getid` can report.

+Note that we could have also gotten the python major and minor version (python\_mainversion above) by running a python one-liner: `python -c 'import sys; sys.version[:3]'`

+Secondly, the `EASY_INSTALL_ARGS` variable is being set just to save us some typing in later commands.

+Finally, unless we set `PYTHON_PATH` temporarily, `easy_install` will complain that the directory we are trying to install modules into is not part of the Python search path and will refuse to run.

 ## Step 3: Install numpy

 The latest version of `numpy` as of this writing (*1.8.0*) has a bug with it’s `f2py` code that prevents Scipy from working properly. **Use *1.7.2* instead.**

-If all goes right, the numpy installer will find BLAS and LAPACK and link against them.
+If all goes right, the numpy installer will find `BLAS` and `LAPACK` and link against them.
+You can safely ignore any warnings about [Atlas](http://math-atlas.sourceforge.net/), unless you feel that you will need the *Atlas* routines.

 ``` shell
 easy_install $(EASY_INSTALL_ARGS) numpy==1.7.2